xade93/GRS22/README.md

     - `oblivious_transfer_short.tpp` contains wrapper for libOTe's oblivious transfer, limited to <=128bit only.
 This file is currently not used.
     - `oblivious_transfer.tpp` contains wrapper fro libOTe's oblivious transfer, except that it supports arbitrary length OT via hybrid encryption.
     - `okvs.tpp` contains oblivious key-value storage via random boolean matrix method, described in [PSI from PaXoS: Fast, Malicious Private Set Intersection](https://eprint.iacr.org/2020/193)
-    - `protocol.tpp` contains implementation for the PSI protocol, using above as components.
+    - `protocol/` contains implementation for the PSI protocol, using 3 recipes.
 - `/test` folder contains unit tests written with Catch2, which also serves the purpose of usage examples.

 ## Installation